 Accounts receivable represent payments due to the Company for previously recognized net sales, reduced by an allowance for doubtful accounts for balances which are estimated to be uncollectible at December 31, 2009 and 2008, respectively.
 The Company grants credit terms in the normal course of business to its customers.
 Trade credit is extended based upon periodically updated evaluations of each customer's ability to perform its obligations.
 The Company does not normally require collateral or other security to support credit sales.
 The allowance for doubtful accounts is determined based on historical experience and ongoing evaluations of the Company's receivables and evaluations of the risks of payment.
-The allowance for doubtful accounts is recorded against accounts receivable balances when they are deemed uncollectible.
-Recoveries of accounts receivable previously reserved are recorded in the Consolidated Statements of Operations when received.
+The allowance for doubtful accounts receivable previously reserved are recorded in the Consolidated Statements of Operations when received.
 At both December 31, 2009 and 2008, the Company's three largest customers accounted for an aggregate of approximately 30% of outstanding accounts receivable.